Atriumboks smal

 You must obtain 5 ECTS for each SU clip, you use/receive.

-From an SU perspective, you are delayed in your studies, when the SU-grants (klip) you have used /received exceed the number of ECTS point, you have obtained/passed.
+From an SU perspective, you are delayed in your studies, if you are more than 30 ECTS delayed.

 Read more about the details connected to approved delay under Study activity requirements and SU